Skip to content

 The demand has been big enough that some third-party developers have decided to take matters into their own hands.
 Today there are a few Files apps for Windows 10 that follow modern design standards.
-However, pretty much none of them is close to replacing the default file explorer app on Windows 10.
-That’s because these fluent design file explorer apps are rather nascent, lacking in features, and sometimes not even stable.
+However, none is close to replacing the default file explorer app on Windows 10.
+That’s because these fluent design file explorer apps are rather nascent, lacking features, and sometimes even unstable.
 They’re nice to look at but not fun to use.

-Files – an enthusiast take on what a modern file explorer should be
+Files – an enthusiast’s take on what a modern file explorer should be

 Files - Modern Fluent Design File Explorer App for Windows 10